thesherzad/transformer-simplified/README.md

 # transformer-simplified
-This is a series based activity, in each series I'll explore/share a topic about transformer algorithm in the Deep Learning context.
+This is a series based activity, in each episode I'll explore/share a topic about transformer algorithm in the Deep Learning context.